dingodb/dingo/README.md

 cbindgen . -o include/tantivy_search_cbindgen.h --config cbindgen.toml
 cxxbridge src/lib.rs --header > include/tantivy_search_cxx.h
 ```

+Developers can use gen-cxx-header.sh to do this too.

 If developers do not add, delete, or modify the names of FFI functions, there is no need to execute the above command.